Uraniumking007/Expense-Manager/README.md

 ## Usage

-To use the expense manager application, visit [expensemanager.bhavesh.dev](https://expensemanager.bhavesh.dev/).
+To use the expense manager application, visit [Expense Manager](https://expensemanager.bhaveshp.dev/).

 ### Adding an Expense